Saltford Environment Group

 Heatwave Plan for England - includes advice on keeping cool and healthy

-UK Climate Impacts Programme (UKCIP) - at University of Oxford
+UK Climate Impacts Programme (UKCIP) - at University of Oxford - helping organisations, sectors and governments adapt to the changing climate through the generation, exchange and application of knowledge

 UK Climate Projections - climate projections on Met Office website